Zybyte85/Carbon/README.md

 ## Contributing

 Contributions are always welcome!
-Just look at the issues page to get started!
+Just look at the [CONTRIBUTING.md file](CONTRIBUTING.md) to get started!